 To be eligible for these loans, you must first complete the Free Application for Federal Student Aid (FAFSA).
 After completing the FAFSA and turning in all the necessary documents, you will receive an award letter stating the Direct loan type and amount you are eligible for.

 Initial financial aid awards are based on full-time enrollment.
 If you are not enrolled full time at the end of drop/add, your award will be adjusted.
-If you are enrolled less than half time, you financial aid will be cancelled.
+If you are enrolled less than half time, you financial aid will be canceled.

 Dependent Undergraduate Student (except students whose parents are unable to obtain PLUS Loans)

 First Year - $5,500 - No more than $3,500 of this amount may be in subsidized loans.

 Second Year - $6,500 - No more than $4,500 of this amount may be in subsidized loans.

 Third and Beyond (each year) - $7,500 - No more than $5,500 of this amount may be in subsidized loans.